-Today in the Library we have Olivier Bosman, who has dropped in to say hello and to share some insights into his life as an author.
+This evening in the Library we have Dianne Freeman, who has dropped in to say hello and to share some insights into her life as an author.

-Are you an avid reader?
+Did you read much as a child?
+Are you an avid reader now?
 Do you prefer books in your own genre or are you happy to explore others?

 Has your country of origin/culture influenced your writing?

 I’d imagine it must have, but not in anyway I could define.

 What part of the writing process do you find most difficult?
 How do you overcome it?

 I write in drafts, so every time I have to return to page one and start the next draft I have a moment of dread that I won’t be able to fix whatever is wrong.
 I’ve found if I print the draft and read it through first, maybe jotting a few (hundred) notes, I realize it’s not that bad and I can tackle whatever problems it presents.

 Do you have a favourite time of day to write?